kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

   (e.g., ensuring no active claims or pods exist for the driver before updating its configuration or decommissioning node-local driver components).

-- **Older or custom allocator fails to copy fields**: If an older or custom scheduler/allocator does not support copying the skip fields from the `ResourceSlice` to the `ResourceClaim` status, the kubelet will default to executing node preparation, which will fail if the driver has no node-local component deployed on the worker nodes.
+- **Older or custom allocator fails to copy field**: If an older or custom scheduler/allocator does not support copying the skip field from the `ResourceSlice` to the `ResourceClaim` status, the kubelet will default to executing node preparation, which will fail if the driver has no node-local component deployed on the worker nodes.
   - *Mitigation*: Ensure the custom allocator/scheduler is upgraded to support and copy the new fields